hirrra/resellrabbit/page-about.md

 We believe that our success comes from our sellers' success.

-We believe that recycling clothing and buying/selling second-hand is the future of retail.
+We believe that recycling and buying/selling second-hand is the future of retail.

 ## 🎯 Our Vision